flume-cloud-services/stor/README.md

-    MongoUri is the link to your MongoDB database PortNumber is the port number you want the database to run on AuthToken is the token you will write for each request on the request header
+    MongoUri is the link to your MongoDB database PortNumber is the port number you want the database to run on AuthToken is the token you will write for each request on the request header Cors is the Cors config object : { enabled (if cors id enabled, by default is true), whitelist (optionnal, the domain you want to be validate) }

 Once you finished to complete this fields just transpile it :

     npx tsc